A Pessimistic Approximation for the Fisher Information Measure: Approximation Quality - Continuous Outputs

 \section{Approximation Quality - Continuous Outputs}

-In order to demonstrate the quality of the derived lower bound $S(\theta)$, we consider different examples where $F(\theta)$ can be derived in compact form.
-First we discuss several well-studied distributions with continuous support $\mathcal{Z}$.
+In order to demonstrate the tightness of the derived information bound $S(\theta)$, we use different examples where $F(\theta)$ can be derived in a compact form.
+First, we discuss several well-studied distributions with continuous support $\mathcal{Z}$.